LeslieJohnson/Surplus-example/doc/index.md

 This is a JavaScript webapp using Surplus and S as a development framework with no other libraries or platforms.
 It's modular with purely functional components.
-No classes, and no `this` anywhere.
+No classes, and no `this` or `new` anywhere.
 It's all built from scratch.

+This small app is not just a demo, but a working SPA with complete documentation and source code.
+It has asynchronous resource loading, image prefetch and cache, touch event handling and dynamic bilingual language selection for all menus and text across the app.

-My goal was to make a lightweight, fast and mobile-friendly reactive app without any server code.
+My goal was to make a simple, fast and mobile-friendly reactive app without any server code.
 The result is 226 lines of source code, (including comments, minus text files), in 15 ES6 modules.
-That's less than half the lines in the CSS file.
-After compression, the app bundle is 25K.
+After compression, the app bundle is about 25K, not gzipped.

-It's a Single Page App with lots of documentation and annotations.
-It's not a demo, but a real working app.

-It's *not* an `S` tutorial, but shows the power of `S` for tracking and updating data bindings in the DOM, and `Surplus` as a component framework.
+NOTE: It's *not* an `S` tutorial, but shows the power of `S` for tracking and updating data bindings in the DOM, and `Surplus` as a component framework.
 Take a look at [S](https://github.com/adamhaile/S) and [Surplus](https://github.com/adamhaile/surplus) on Github.